railslove/rcvr-api/README.md

 Your port might vary depending on your set up (see rcvr-app README).

+You should also update the frontend .env.local to match your backends local url:

+NEXT_PUBLIC_API_BASE=http://api.localhost:3000

+for local development the http://api. prefix is mandatory

 ### Deployment

 - `origin/master` deploys to production on push